jeroenkleuters/ccn-okta/README.md

 31. Handling the posts fetched action in the reducer
 32. Added back error/loading status, but with Redux
 33. Added logout functionality with Redux
+34. Installed Redux-Thunk, and using a thunk to fetch the homepage feed